segment-boneyard/khaos/Readme.md

 ## How does it work?

-  Khaos templates are just plain old directories where any file or filename can have handlebars placeholders.
-And whenever you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.
+  Khaos templates are just plain old directories where any file or filename can have **handlebars placeholders**.
+When you create a new project, Khaos will scan the template for placeholders and prompt you to fill in a value for each one.

   For example maybe you have a `package.json` in your template...